 CONSEQUENCE: then I will do one of these:

 - Change the subject

 - End the conversation and hang up

-If you want to INFORM her: Say something like: “I need to feel good about my relationship with my sisters.
+If I want to INFORM her of my boundary I could say something like: “I need to feel good about my relationship with my sisters.
 I don’t like hearing negative, critical, and judgemental things about them.
-If you talk smack about my girls (boundary) I will change the subject or end our conversation (consequence).
+If you say anything hurtful or disrespectful about them (boundary) I will change the subject or end our conversation (consequence).